IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Alternatively, you can use liquid tin, for this, take a small container, pour out the solution of liquid tin and place the received PCB there.
 Wait until the process of chemical tinning is completed (all the tracks will be covered with a layer of tin).
 ![Liquid tin](../Resources/PCB%20Toner%20transfer/PCB-23-Liquid-tin.png)

-Wash the finished PCB from the flux residues, or from the remnants of the chemical etching solution.
+Wash the printed circuit board from the flux residues with alcohol, or from the remnants of the chemical etching solute with water.
 After that, your circuit board is ready for soldering the necessary components.
 A printed circuit board made using a toner transfer method:
 ![Finished PCB](../Resources/PCB%20Toner%20transfer/PCB-24-Finished-PCB.png)

 Other articles: